History of antisemitism in the United States: Other manifestations

 During the early 1980s, isolationists on the far right made overtures to anti-war activists on the left in the United States in an attempt to join forces and protest against government policies in areas where they shared concerns.
 This was mainly in the area of civil liberties, opposition to United States military intervention overseas and opposition to US support for Israel.
 As they interacted, some of the classic right-wing antisemitic scapegoating conspiracy theories began to seep into progressive circles, including stories about how a "New World Order", also called the "Shadow Government" or "The Octopus", was manipulating world governments.
-Antisemitic conspiracism was "peddled aggressively" by right-wing groups.
+Antisemitic conspiracies was "peddled aggressively" by right-wing groups.
 Some on the left adopted the rhetoric, which was made possible by their lack of knowledge about the history of fascism and its use of "scapegoating, reductionist and simplistic solutions, demagoguery, and a conspiracy theory of history."

 Towards the end of 1990, as the movement against the Gulf War began to build, a number of far-right and antisemitic groups sought out alliances with left-wing anti-war coalitions, who began to speak openly about a "Jewish lobby" that was encouraging the United States to invade Ba'athist Iraq.
 This idea evolved into conspiracy theories about a "Zionist-occupied government" (ZOG), which has been seen as equivalent to the early-20th century antisemitic hoax,The Protocols of the Elders of Zion.
 The anti-war movement as a whole rejected these overtures by the political right.

 In the context of the first US-Iraq war, on September 15, 1990, Pat Buchanan appeared on The McLaughlin Group and said that "there are only two groups that are beating the drums for war in the Middle East – the Israeli defense ministry and its 'amen corner' in the United States."
-He also said: "The Israelis want this war desperately because they want the United States to destroy the Iraqi war machine.
+He also said: "The Israelis want this war desperately since they want the United States to destroy the Iraqi war machine.
 They want us to finish them off.
 They don't care about our relations with the Arab world."